 A lesser proportion of PCL injuries require surgical intervention.
 However, in more serious cases, in particular, those in which other structures within the knee joint have been injured, surgery may be recommended.
 Surgery may also be indicated if the conservative management has not aided the stability of the knee sufficiently over a period of time.

 In general, those who have sustained a PCL injury normally have good recovery rates, with most being able to return to sporting activities at the same level as before the injury.
 However, full recovery from cruciate ligament damage is highly dependent on the ability to adhere to a strict rehabilitation program.

 The posterior cruciate ligament is torn less frequently than an ACL injury although it is much more demanding to deal with surgically.
 Usually, the first step with a PCL rupture is to try conservative treatment, such as physiotherapy and strengthening exercises.
 If this is unsuccessful, bracing may be attempted before surgery is undertaken.
 The procedure for a PCL reconstruction is similar to the ACL operation whereby it is an intra-articular operation using a bone-tendon-bone graft to create a new ligament.

 Recovery from PCL reconstruction surgery is initially quite quick from the surgery itself to getting back on your feet although it is a longer process to get back to sports.
-Villar recommends a minimum 6 months and up to a year.
+Villar recommends a minimum of 6 months and up to a year.